fmhy/edit/posts/march-2024.md

 * Starred [M4UFree + YesMovies](https://fmhy.net/videopiracyguide#streaming-sites) in Streaming.
 Both have huge libraries, fast 1080p, and have been around for over a decade.

 * Starred [Poe](https://fmhy.net/ai#online-generators) in Image Generators.
-100 Dall-e, 100 SDXL and 100 Playground Gens.
+100 SDXL and 100 Playground Gens.

 * Starred [Simply Optimized](https://fmhy.net/storage#minecraft-optimization-mods) in Minecraft Optimization.
 Some prefer this to Fabulously Optimized.